sixy6e/stash/packages/IDL_functions/Readme.txt

 building the package:
 python setup.py build --compiler=mingw32 --fcompiler=gnu95

+Testing the package:
+python test.py
+this should be run after building and prior to installation.
+Installation can follow if all tests have passed

 installing the package:
 python setup.py install
 use --prefix= /dir/to/install to install to a specific location.
 Defaults to the site-applications of your python